Did you know essential oils can be used for sinus infections?

 Our essential oils are premium products that contain homeopathic properties that have a variety of applications.

-Are there any essential oils that should be avoided for sinus infections?
+Are there any essential oils that should be avoided for sinus issues?

-Yes, some essential oils should be avoided for sinus infections as they may be too strong or irritating to the sinuses.
+Yes, some essential oils should be avoided as they may be too strong or irritating to the sinuses.

 Essential oils like cinnamon, clove, and oregano are potent and may cause irritation or allergic reactions in some people.